DataRootUniversity/ds-fundamentals/snake-project/DOC.md

 ```
 ### Environment

 Now we will put all the modules into the ***gym*** interface template.
 Here is a template with a completed constructor and defined methods.
-Your task is to implement methods using instructions:

 `env/snake_env.py`
 ```python